PLC-lang/rusty/book/src/libraries/api_lib_guide.md

 ### 2.2.4 When to use a `FUNCTION` vs. `FUNCTION_BLOCK`

 A `FUNCTION` can be well integrated into the API because of its return value which can be nested into expressions.
-They however don't keep data over subssequent executions.
+They however don't keep data over subsequent executions.
 If you need to store static data use a `FUNCTION_BLOCK` or use `VAR_IN_OUT`.